chacconed/chacconed.github.io/index.md

 ***

 ## Research Interest
-- I am vastly interested in the domain of quantum sciences, especially quantum information theory, quantum cryptography, quantum error correction, and quantum state tomography.
+- I am vastly interested in the domain of quantum sciences, especially quantum information theory, quantum cryptography, quantum error correction, quantum algorithms, and quantum state tomography.

 - I did my undergraduate [thesis](https://link.springer.com/article/10.1007/s42484-024-00145-4) on variational quantum computing under the supervision of Dr. Fattah.
 It has now been published by Quantum Machine Intelligence by Springer Nature.
 Currently, my research interests aim to learn broader disciplines of quantum information and computation and use them to develop techniques that would take significant steps to harness the power of quantum machines.
 I am curious about the domain of problems where quantum machines may outperform the classical computer and devising various methods by which we can attain these goals.